-It comes from sedimentary rocks and its major components are limestone and dolomite.
-The strong and obsessive presence of the stone creates an intimate interior space and shows the architects’ deep respect for the historical masonry traditions of Chetian Village.
+It comes from sedimentary rocks, and its major components are Limestone and dolomite.
+The obsessive and robust presence of the stone creates an intimate interior space and shows the architects’ deep respect for the historical masonry traditions of Chetian Village.

 Chetian Cultural Center Plans